Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

    | [Get-GitToken](#get-gittoken) | Sets the git token based on a script function.
 This is a hookfor you to implement your own token processing (Oauth , internal token processing).
    | [New-GitConnection](#new-gitconnection) | This __Must__ be the first cmdlet called. (apart from __Get-GitToken__) it initiates a git connection (both local and remote) and is used by __ALL__ other cmdlets
    | [Set-GitConnection](#set-gitconnection) | Sets any of the parameters for a git connection (see __New-GitConnection__) for parameter list
+   | [Get-Repositories](#get-repositories) | Retrieves a list of repositories for the given user or organisation.
+With an optional Script filter to return a filtered list
    | [Invoke-Clone](#invoke-clone) | Clones a remote repository locally parameter list
    | [New-Branch](#new-branch) | Creates (or checks out) a local branch
    | [Get-Branches](#get-branches) | Retrieves a list of local branches with an optional Script filter